Info-Commit: Information-Theoretic Polynomial Commitment: Introduction

-In this paper, our goal is to design a commitment and verification algorithm that overcomes these challenges.
-Namely, (i) the verifiability property must hold regardless of the computation power of the prover, (ii) there must be no need for a trusted party, and (iii) the verifier must not learn more than a constant number of bits about the underlying function, regardless of his computation power.
-In the example above, the prover should be able to keep his program private from the verifier while at the same time provide him with verifiable results.
+The literature on verifiable computing \cite{goldwasser2008delegating,gennaro2010non,benabbas2011verifiable,fiore2012publicly} and functional commitment protocols \cite{libert2016functional,kate2010constant} allow the server (prover) to generate a proof of correctness of the results which can be efficiently checked by the users (verifiers).
+Such an algorithm is said to have the {\it soundness} property, if a malicious prover cannot provide a convincing proof of an incorrect evaluation to the verifier.
+In general, the soundness of these algorithms relies on heuristic hardness assumptions.
+Our goal in this paper is to design a commitment and verification algorithm that overcomes this limitation.
+Namely, (i) the verifiability property must hold regardless of the computation power of the prover, and (ii) the verifier must not learn more than a constant number of bits about the underlying function, regardless of the verifier's computational power.
+In the example above, the prover should be able to keep the program private from the verifier while at the same time providing him with verifiable results.
 This verification is performed against an initial commitment by the prover which contains almost no information about the program itself.
-Once the verifier receives the commitment to a specific function, the prover will only be able to pass the verification process if he provides evaluations of the same function that he has committed to.
-Our focus will be specifically on functions that can be represented as polynomials.
-This encompasses a wide range of applications including transaction verification in cryptocurrencies \cite{polyshard}, verifiable secret sharing \cite{chor1985verifiable,kate2010constant}, and proof-of-storage \cite{zheng2012secure,benet2017proof,fiore2012publicly}.
+Once the verifier receives the commitment to a specific function, the prover will only be able to pass the verification process by providing evaluations of the same function that the prover has committed to.
+Our focus in this work is on functions that can be represented as polynomials.
+This encompasses a wide range of applications including transaction verification in cryptocurrencies \cite{polyshard, kadhe2019sef, rana2020free2shard, cao2020cover}, verifiable secret sharing \cite{chor1985verifiable,kate2010constant}, and proof-of-storage \cite{zheng2012secure,benet2017proof,fiore2012publicly}.